anastasiaarsky/ML-Capstone-Spam-Classification/README.md

 ## Data

+[Data.csv](https://github.com/anastasiaarsky/ML_Capstone/blob/main/Data.csv) includes 39,513 entries, with 20,445 labeled as ham and 19,068 as spam.
+The dataset contains the following columns:
+- **Subject**: the subject of the email
+- **Message**: the content of the email
+- **Label**: whether the email was spam (1) or not (0)

-[Data.csv](https://github.com/anastasiaarsky/ML_Capstone/blob/main/Data.csv) is made up of two premade datasets:
+This dataset is made up of two premade datasets:
 - [SpamAssassin dataset](https://spamassassin.apache.org/old/publiccorpus/)
 - [Enron Spam dataset](https://www2.aueb.gr/users/ion/data/enron-spam/)

 Further dataset details can be found at: [DataCollection.md](https://github.com/anastasiaarsky/ML_Capstone/blob/main/DataCollection.md).

 [DataCollection.py](https://github.com/anastasiaarsky/ML_Capstone/blob/main/DataCollection.py) contains the script for processing the SpamAssassin dataset, as well as merging it with the Enron Spam dataset before outputting it as Data.csv.

-The dataset includes 39,513 entries, with 20,445 labeled as ham and 19,068 as spam.
-The dataset contains the following columns:
-- **Subject**: the subject of the email
-- **Message**: the content of the email
-- **Label**: whether the email was spam (1) or not (0)

 ## Credits